 Continual uniform violations may cause disciplinary actions that can lead to dismissal.
-When a student is out of uniform, the student will receive a Saturday detention.
-Students must wear official uniforms to Saturday detentions.
-Any student with repeated offenses will be referred to the school social worker.
+When a student is out of uniform, the student will receive a consequence, which can include detention, loss of privileges, and/or participation in extracurricular activities.

 Dress Code